All text and images © Friends of the Ullswater Way 2017

 “So small, so lovely, so vulnerable”

-Soon, in Pooley Bridge, a memorial will be unveiled to remember the Ullswater Preservation Society and Norman Lord Birkett QC who, in 1962, made a decisive contribution towards saving Ullswater from becoming a reservoir.
+The Birkett Memorial in Pooley Bridge remembers the Ullswater Preservation Society and Norman Lord Birkett QC who, in 1962, made a decisive contribution towards saving Ullswater from becoming a reservoir.
 The memorial is generously sponsored by United Utilities

 In the early 1960’s Manchester was facing a serious water shortage.
 The existing sources, including the reservoirs of Haweswater and Thirlmere, were insufficient to cater for a growing population and increasing industrial demand.